rockhazard/rwal/README.md

 ### What is this repository for? ###

 rWall is a desktop wallpaper management application.
-It automatically detects the current user's environment then optionally selects a random ordered image from a directory or list.
-The script applies that image as a background.
+It automatically detects the current user's environment then randomly selects and applies an image from a directory or list to the user's desktop background.
 It supports GNOME3 (Gnome Shell, Unity, Cinnamon, Mate), KDE4 & 5, XFCE 4.10, LXDE, Openbox, OSX, and Windows 7+.

 ### Features ###